Ginvent – The Original Gin Advent Calendar

-The calendar was an instant hit and we were flooded with requests to miniaturise it in order to spread the festive cheer and make it available for all to enjoy in their homes.
+The calendar was an instant hit and we were flooded with requests to miniaturise it in order to spread the festive cheer by making it available for all to enjoy in their homes.
 Not everyone can get to London, apparently, and this was an idea that needed to be democratised.
-The rest, as they say, is history and five years on the Ginvent Calendars have gone global…
+The rest, as they say, is history and six years on the Ginvent Calendars have gone global…

-While there are now copycat products, none are being made with the same end goal as Ginvent calendars, which are representative of Gin Foundry’s core mission: to celebrate Gin and help drinkers find their perfect tipple.
-Ginvent is a central pillar on which we further this aim, and to accomplish this we dedicate three months of each year to sourcing the exact right gins and bringing the calendars to life.
+Ginvent calendars are representative of Gin Foundry’s core mission: to celebrate Gin and help drinkers find their perfect tipple.
+Ginvent is a central pillar on which we further this aim, and to accomplish this we dedicate months of each year to discussing the exact right gins and plotting ways to bring the calendars to life.

 So what’s inside?
 Each year, we select 24 Gins that provide a snapshot of the category’s depth, diversity and global reach.
-We scour countries in search of the very best, the most unusual, the most progressive and most of all – the most sublimely delicious gins.
-The contents of the Ginvent calendars are carefully curated and painstakingly considered so that all styles of gins are included, from London Dry to Old Tom, to Navy strength, Fruit infused and so on…
+We scour countries in search of the very best, the most unusual, the most progressive and – of utmost importance – the most sublimely delicious gins.
+The content of the Ginvent calendars is carefully curated and painstakingly considered so that all styles of gins are included, from London Dry to Old Tom, to Navy strength, Fruit infused and so on…

-We take great pride in presenting a new line up each year so for those of you who have already enjoyed a Ginvent calendar, 2016 promises a different selection.
+We take great pride in presenting a new line up each year, alongside a new look and feel so for those of you who have already enjoyed a Ginvent calendar, 2018 promises a different selection once again.
 As always, there will be calendar exclusives and new gin launches making their debut behind certain doors, as well as a return of some older gins that are starting to make their way back into the limelight.

 What is a Ginvent Calendar?